-Audio Visual Labor, Crew & Staff in San Jose
+Audio Visual Technicians, Staff and Crew in San Jose

 Located in the heart of Silicon Valley, San Jose, Video Tech Services has recruited an extensive talent pool of audio visual techs from the Bay Area.